Vincent Bochdalek

-Vincent Alexander Bochdalek (1801 – February 3, 1883) was a Bohemian anatomist and pathologist.
-His first name has also been given as Vincenc and Vincenz.
+Vincent Alexander Bochdalek (also Vincenc or Vincenz; 11 February 1801 – 3 February 1883) was a Czech anatomist and pathologist.
 Bochdalek was elected as member of the German Academy of Sciences Leopoldina.

 Biography

-Bochdalek was born in Skripov u Bilovce in Moravia (1.801).
+Bochdalek was born in Skřipov on 11 February 1801.
+He graduated from the gymnasium in Opava.
 He obtained his doctorate in 1833 in Prague, where he was later professor of anatomy for several decades.
-He retired in 1874, settling in Litoměřice and later dying in Litoměřice (1883).
-His son, Victor Bochdalek (1835–1868), became a prominent physician in his own right.
+He retired in 1874, settling in Litoměřice and later dying in Litoměřice on 3 February 1883.
+His son, Viktor Bochdalek (1835–1868), became a prominent physician in his own right.